eenti/CSM---Obol-DVT-Integration/README.md

 To run our validator node, we must first run and fully sync and Execution layer client and consensus layer client.
 By default Charon is set to sync execution layer client (geth) and a consensus layer client (lighthouse).

-from the working folder charon-distributed-validator-cluster
+While still in the the working folder charon-distributed-validator-cluster cp command:
 ```bash
 docker compose up -d
 ```